 Bridget: How does accessec propose to solve this challenge?

 Young-Hwan: Today, due to missing software and common interfaces across Programmable Logic Controllers (PLCs), machines do not have a universal standard to protect their identities.
-The Machine Identity Protection application for PLCs, which we are building as part of the Development Fund, will provide powerful embedded security functions that enable fully functional Machine Identity Protection through the Venafi Platform.
+The Machine Identity Managment application for PLCs, which we are building as part of the Development Fund, will provide powerful embedded security functions that enable fully functional Machine Identity Management through the Venafi Platform.

 Bridget: Describe the new world for customers when they can protect Machine Identities on PLCs.